If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Modes & Features

-Time to start driving in reverse.
+Hold that B button, it's time to start driving reverse.

 Gamecube-MKDD-SubpageIcon DisabledObjects-1.png